The Daisy Foundation Terms & Conditions

 Reporting Complaints to your Instructor

-Your local provider operates her own business under license as granted by The Daisy Foundation Ltd. The Daisy Foundation Ltd operates the business and systems within the UK related to the copyright for all methods and marks (as owned by The Daisy Foundation and Women’s Wellbeing Ltd and provide FEDANT approved training.
+Your local provider operates her own business under license as granted by The Daisy Foundation Ltd. The Daisy Foundation Ltd operates the business and systems within the UK related to the copyright for all methods and marks (as owned by The Daisy Foundation).
 The Daisy Foundation Ltd assess quality prior to accrediting each instructor and requires the relevant insurance.

 The Daisy Foundation Ltd cannot be held responsible for changes to local provisions, timetables, management of payments or the direct actions of your local teacher and provider.